Lottery System 2/31: A Probability Study

 Featuring PCSO's EZ2 Lotto (Philippines)

 This report studied lottery results from PCSO's EZ2 Lotto, now called 2D Lotto.
-Studies were done for different periods such as: 2004 – 2008, 2008 – 2009, 2009 – 2013, and random results onwards.
+Studies were done based on different periods such as: 2004 – 2008, 2008 – 2009, 2009 – 2013, and other periods onwards onwards.
 Other probability reports are also available such as:

 ABOUT

 This page is mainly about a lottery system 2/31 wherein two winning numbers are picked from 1 – 31.
 The subject of the study are drawing results from PCSO's EZ2 Lotto, now called 2D Lotto.
 Part I discusses briefly the general information about this lottery.
 If you are already familiar about this type of lottery, you may proceed to Part II; or jump to specific studies individually posted on this blog.
-Part II discusses the findings in studying the results of EZ2 Lotto, aka 2D Lotto.
+Part II discusses the findings in studying the results of EZ2 Lotto.

 SCOPE

-The probability study covered results from 2004 and onwards.
+The probability studies covered results from 2004 and onwards.
 There are separate studies for 2004 – 2008 results and 2008 - 2009 results.
 The former is when the drawings of EZ2 were conducted once a day.
 The latter is when the drawings were conducted twice a day.
 There are also separate studies covering draw results from 2009 onwards; this is when the drawings were already done three times a day.
-For the later studies, it covered results up to the date as shown following this.
+For the later studies, it covered results up to a certain date as shown following this.
 The study is a work-in-progress; thus, some statistics may change as new results are added.

 Part I